SnowiyQ/Where-Winds-Meet-Midi-Player/README.md

 **Settings Search**: Use the search bar at the top of Settings to quickly find options.
 Click the quick navigation buttons to jump to specific sections.

-**QWERTZ Keyboard**: For German, Austrian, and Swiss keyboards, enable QWERTZ mode in Settings > Keyboard Layout.
-This swaps Y and Z keys to match your keyboard layout.
+**Custom Note Keys**: Customize which keys play each note in Settings > Note Keys.
+Choose from preset layouts (QWERTY, QWERTZ, AZERTY) or create your own custom mapping.
+Click any key to rebind it - perfect for any keyboard layout!

 **Custom Window Detection**: If the app doesn't detect your game window (e.g., running through a launcher or with a different name), add custom window titles in Settings:
 1. Go to **Settings** > **Window Detection**